ErniW/Processing-Generative-Typography/README.md

 2. Press any key to save as a font.
 3. Inside processing sketch open data -> My custom font -> bin.
 4. Inside that folder you can preview your font and install the *.ttf font.
-5. The code sets the character width but you should use optical kerning to avoid headaches when manually setting the spacing.
+5. The code sets the character width but you should use optical kerning in Illustrator to avoid headaches when manually setting the spacing.

 ### Anatomy of a letter:
 There are approx. 35-40 unique characteristics.
 Below are some of them.
 Many people aren't aware how complex is Typography as a design discipline.